HidayatRivai2020/Python/arithmetic_operation/README.md

 # Arithmetic Operation
 - Operation that can be used for number
+- Operator: Symbol that represent operations
+- Operands: the values or variables involved in the operations
 - Symbols in arithmetic operation:
     - Plus --> `+`
     - Minus --> `-`